A History of The Bare Knuckle Fighting Championship (BKFC)

 The Rules of Bare Knuckle Fighting

-As you might have guessed, the fighters do not wear protective gloves on their hands which can lead to much more hand-related injuries.
+As you might have guessed, the fighters do not wear protective gloves on their hands, which can lead to many more hand-related injuries.
 As per the official site of BKFC, fighters are permitted to wrap and tape the wrist, thumb, and mid-hand.
 No gauze or tape can be within 1 inch of the knuckles.
-Fighters must also have a groin protector with a cup, a mouthpiece, boxing trunks, and boxing/wrestling shoes.
-The fights are fought in a specialized circular four-rope ring, referred to as the “Squared Circle.
+Fighters must also have a groin protector, cup, mouthpiece, boxing trunks, and boxing/wrestling shoes.
+The fights are fought in a specialized circular four-rope ring called the “Squared Circle.

 Fights are 2 minutes per round, and each bout will be five rounds in length.
 The fighters are also prohibited from throwing kicks, knees, or elbows; they are also prohibited from striking a grounded opponent.
 BKFC is basically boxing without the gloves.